ErgulDemir/dataset/README.md

 3. The dataset is provided in two formats:
    - `.csv`
    - `.xlsx`

    Users may download whichever format they prefer.

+   Note: GitHub renders `.csv` files directly in the browser, whereas `.xlsx` files must be downloaded to be viewed.

 4. The **R code used to generate the dataset** is provided below.
    Please note that the generated output may vary depending on the **R version** and package versions.